bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-# Data quality check on merged data
+# Data quality check on combined data

-Verifying if the total number of rows in each column header tally with the total number of rows added up across the 12 excel files
+Verifying if the total number of rows in each column tallies with the sum of rows across the 12 excel files
 ```SQL
 SELECT
   COUNT(X1) AS Count_X1,